Home Treatment and Diet to Soothe Diverticulitis

 • Brazil nuts

-A Diverticulitis diet may act as a temporary measure to offer the digestive system a chance to rest.
-Usually, doctors recommend resting the oral intake until bleeding and diarrhea subside.
+A Diverticulitis diet may temporarily rest the digestive system.
+Doctors usually recommend resting oral intake until bleeding and diarrhea subside.

 FAQs

-A. Diverticula are the main cause for diverticulosis and diverticulitis.
+A. Diverticula are the main cause of diverticulosis and diverticulitis.
 Diverticulosis is the precursor to diverticulitis.
-Around 10% to 20% people with this condition of Diverticula progresses to SUDD – symptoms exhibited by diverticulosis, where as 4% get acute diverticulitis.
+Around 10 to 20% of people with this condition progress to SUDD—symptoms exhibited by diverticulosis, while 4% get acute diverticulitis.

 A. Certainly, diet plays a prominent role in maintaining the health of the digestive system.
-However, it is less clear if it plays an equally good role preventing and managing diverticulitis.
+However, it is unclear if it plays an equally good role in preventing and managing diverticulitis.

-According to the National Institutes of Health (NIH), unlike before, eating seeds and nuts is not a problem.
-And hence, people with diverticulitis need not avoid any particular foods and in contrary fiber can indeed be a good choice if you have diverticulitis (6, 29).
+According to the National Institutes of Health (NIH), eating seeds and nuts is not a problem, unlike before.
+Hence, people with diverticulitis need not avoid any particular foods; fiber can indeed be a good choice if they have diverticulitis (6, 29).